exceeddata/sdk-vdata-java/README.md

   - Supports optional signals selection parameter.
   - Supports optional base64 encoded vsw files.
   - Supports densify, expand mode and queue mode parameters.
+- vsw2blf, vsw2asc is not opensource in java.
+It will be provided in EXCEEDDATA commercial solutions.

 ## Getting Help